-At some future date I may post a track simulator that uses the same interfaces but runs entirely in software, so you can test your (Java) self-driving software on what a real car would see on a real track if your software were really driving it (because crashing the simulated car is far cheaper than crashing a real car), but not today.
-It will probably put up an image something like the short video loop I wrote last year (see it here), except that your software drives the simulated car, and the resolution would match the Chameleon3.
+I wrote a track simulator that uses the same interfaces (as the camera and servos) but runs entirely in software, so you can test your (Java) self-driving software on what a real car would see on a real track if your software were really driving it (because crashing the simulated car is far cheaper than crashing a real car) which you can read about and download here.
+It puts up an image something like the short video loop I wrote last year (see it here), except that your software drives the simulated car, and the resolution matches the Chameleon3 camera.

 From here on, my remarks are directed to helping you think about how to write code to drive the servos of a R/C model car.
 If you have some other project you'd prefer to do, let Steve know, and (if we can) between us we'll figure out how to enable you to do it .